 I write historical fantasy and southern contemporary fiction for the upper YA/crossover audience.
-I’m currently seeking representation for DARK WHIMSY, a faerie tale of lost myth inspired by a Celtic murder ballad.
+I am represented by Melissa Nasson at Rubin Pfeffer Content.
 I graduated from Vermont College of Fine Arts with a MFA in Writing for Children and Young Adults, and I hold a Certificate of Scottish Studies from the University of Edinburgh, Scotland.
 Occasionally, I teach creative writing workshops and classes for teens and adults.

 But that is not really who I am.

 The landscape of my childhood is a big reason why.
 I’ve lived elsewhere—Kentucky, Scotland, London, Bolivia—but I never feel as settled as when the blue hills of Southern Appalachia hem in my world.
 For me and the stories I write, place matters a great deal.
 The natural world and the mountains in particular, are a siren’s call to ramble about, to ask questions and attempt to answer them.

 This pull toward all things bright and beautiful has led me, quite contentedly, to the land of Story, especially to tales that, as Lloyd Alexander once put it, “present the world as it should be.”* In other words, stories that show us what we, as humans, can be.
 Story is like light; it pierces with an unrelenting gaze, highlights every sharp edge and ugly bulge and sensuous curve, exposes the flecks of mica beneath the surface, and illumines the crannies.
 If we let it.